 Here are three areas in which Norway is blazing a trail for the green construction industry of the future.

-Another approach is to reduce significantly or eliminate the use of carbon-intensive materials in construction.
+Another approach is to reduce or eliminate the use of carbon-intensive materials in construction.
 Norway is heavily forested, and is leading the way in replacing steel with massive timber as a construction material.
-Moelven recently completed the world’s tallest timber building, Mjøstårnet, in Brumunddal in eastern Norway.
+Moelven has built the world’s tallest timber building, Mjøstårnet, in Brumunddal in eastern Norway.
 A pre-fabricated, 18-storey building, the timber skeleton was built at a speed of one storey per week using the company’s glue laminated timber (glulam).
 Glulam can compete with steel when it comes to strength, flexibility and durability.

 Norway’s forestry industry is among the world’s most sustainable.
 Regulations are so strict that virtually no tree can be felled without a commitment to planting a new one.
 Norwegian timber buildings are therefore among the most eco-friendly buildings in existence.